 3. Swarm Attacks

-Malicious bots are on the verge of being able to be used in mass conjunction with one another, making it possible to automate many orchestrated attacks at once.
+Malicious bots are already being used in mass conjunction with one another, making it possible to automate many orchestrated attacks at once.

 As automated threats continue to develop, their widespread use will become more common as the technology requires little effort from attackers.